YZephyrM/pico_note/challenge/Operation_Orchid.md

 # Operation Orchid ([link](https://play.picoctf.org/practice/challenge/285))

-After downloading the compressed disk image, I identified its file type using the `file command and decompressed it.
+After downloading the compressed disk image, I identified its file type using the `files` command and decompressed it.
 Then I examined the disk structure using `mmls` command.